-Tens of thousands of hot lunches are served to children and young people in the city every week – with around 12,000 pupils eligible for free or discounted meals.
+Tens of thousands of hot lunches are served to children and young people in the city every week – with thousands of pupils eligible to receive them for free.

-The tasty menus have been developed with help from pupils, parents and school catering staff, and offer plenty of fresh fruit and vegetables, alongside popular favourites such as roast dinners, pasta, pizza, jacket potatoes, sausage and mash and hot puddings.
+The varied and tasty menus provided by the City of Wolverhampton Council have been developed with help from pupils, parents and school catering staff, and offer plenty of fresh fruit and vegetables, alongside popular favourites such as roast dinners, pasta, pizza, jacket potatoes, sausage and mash and hot puddings.

 There are also vegetarian options every day, with dishes for special diets can be prepared by prior arrangement.
 In addition, secondary school pupils can choose from a range of light bites and sandwiches, cakes and drinks.

-Councillor Claire Darke, the City of Wolverhampton Council's Cabinet Member for Education, said: "We are really proud of the school meals we serve up to thousands of local pupils every day.
+Councillor Lynne Moran, the City of Wolverhampton Council's Cabinet Member for Education and Skills, said: "We are really proud of the school meals we serve up to thousands of local pupils every day.

 “Our experienced catering staff produce meals which are very high quality and meet a wide range of dietary requirements.
 Above all, they are affordable, nutritious and delicious.